yuutayamada/flycheck-tip/readme.md

 (flycheck-tip-use-timer 'verbose)
 ```

-If you are still using flymake like me, you can use combined function that
+If you are still using flymake, you can use combined function that
 show error by popup in flymake-mode or flycheck-mode.

 ```lisp
 (define-key global-map (kbd "C-0") 'error-tip-cycle-dwim) (define-key global-map (kbd "C-9") 'error-tip-cycle-dwim-reverse)
 ```

-## Usage

 Do M-x flycheck-tip-cycle or push its key when error occurred on
 flycheck-mode.
 Then you can move next error.